maybeweijun/ip/AI.md

 Output : I provided some test cases that stretches the edge cases out of my test scenarios.
 Interesting learnings : We can use AI to help us generate large test cases at scale, and the AI even catches some of the edge cases that I have missed.
 Moving forward, I will use AI and my own thinking to make better test cases
+Based on the test cases that i have failed, I went back to edit my code to pass those specific test cases whilst, trying to not break my code

+Class Affected : All
+Prompt : Add class-level Javadoc to all classes.
+Output : Added class-level Javadoc to all classes.
+Reason : To save time as I have already commented out previously what the purpose of each class is method-level javadoc has been omitted from the AI as the AI might not 100% understand what I am trying to do in each method